 These are hefty fines that can impact an organization of any size if they are found to be in violation of the GDPR.

 According to Christian Wigand, a spokesman for the European Commission, GDPR fines are determined based on several factors and administered by the data protection regulator in each EU country.
-The ten criteria that are typically used to assess a GDPR violation and determine the amount of a fine includes:
+The ten criteria that are typically used to assess GDPR penalties and fines include:

 1. Gravity and nature

-This criteria looks at the overall picture—what happened, how did it happen, and why did it happen?
-It also takes into account the number of people affected, damages suffered, and how long the violation took to resolve.
+What happened, how did it happen, and why did it happen?
+This step of the process takes into account the entire incident.
+It also considers the number of people affected, damages suffered, and how long the violation took to resolve.

 Was the violation intentional or a result of negligence?